Peter Winterbottom

-Peter James Winterbottom (born 31 May 1960 in Otley, West Yorkshire), is a former England rugby union footballer who played as an openside flanker.
+Peter James Winterbottom (born 31 May 1960 in Otley, West Yorkshire), is an English former rugby union player who played as an openside flanker.
 He was England's most-capped openside (with 58 caps) until being overtaken by Neil Back in 2003.
 He made his England debut on 2 January 1982 against Australia, and his final appearance on 20 March 1993 against Ireland.

-Winterbottom was known for his work rate, durability, hard tackling and courage.
-He was selected on two British and Irish Lions tours in 1983 and 1993, both to New Zealand, where he impressed the locals with his fine play, albeit on losing sides.
+Winterbottom was selected for two British and Irish Lions tours in 1983 and 1993, both to New Zealand, where he impressed the locals with his fine play, albeit on losing sides.
 Overall, he played 19 games for the Lions including 7 tests and scored one try.
 He was the second England player to reach 50 caps, after Rory Underwood, and was inducted onto the Twickenham "Wall of Fame" in November 2005.